MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/policy-overview.md

 Why a decision service?
 -----------------------

-The credit card dispute process is not a straightforward process, it involves different actors inside and outside of the company that need to have visibility at all time with what is happening.
+The credit card dispute process is not a straightforward process, it involves different actors inside and outside of the company that need to have visibility at all time of what  is happening.
 So everything starts with the customer disputing a transaction.

 The issuer of the credit card in this case Pecunia Corp. the actor outside of the corporation are: